sclarkstone/Milestone3/README.md

 * more advanced searched and filter to allow easier content searches for the user as more content is added.
 * After clicking delete to have an alter to check the user wants to permenantly delete the ending.
 * Allow admin to add and edit genres and types without impacting existing endings.
+* consideration for the upvoting - maybe the author of the ending cannot upvote their own ending and maybe a logged in user should have a single limit for each ending.
+Perhaps a star rating would be better where the average of the total is used.

 ## Set up and Deployment